Sonukr/react-gitbook/lectures/01-react/18_todo_exercise_continued.md

 Let's add one more thing to our app: an input field for more items.
 In order to do so, we'll need a variable to represent the new item we'll be entering.

-* Create a variable `newItem` in the state, to hold the new item that the user inputs.
+* Create a variable `newItem` in the state to hold the new item that the user inputs.

 > Make a new state attribute, initializing `newItem` to a blank string.
 (Hint: remember, `state` is just a JavaScript object, so you you need a comma between key-value pairs.)